 First example: Simplified

-If you think you have touched something that is dirty, this can make you anxious and worried that something bad shall happen, or you can make someone ill, so you wash your hands.
+If you think you have touched something dirty, this can make you anxious and worried that something bad should happen, or you can make someone ill, so you wash your hands.

 Second example: You will make yourself or someone else ill (or worse.)